 A GLOBAL ISSUE:

-Adult incontinence pads now outsell baby nappies in most countries.
+Adult diapers now outsell baby diapers in most countries.

-Adult incontinence pads are the fastest-growing household products category (growing by 50% every five years).
+Adult diapers are the fastest-growing household products category (growing by 50% every five years).
 They are also the third largest non-biodegradable landfill issue globally.

 1 in 4 Australians